Effective Solutions for Septic System Drainage Problems

 • They are more resistant to clogging.
 The sand and gravel in the mound help to filter the wastewater, which reduces the risk of clogging.

 • They can last longer than conventional drainfields.
-The sand and gravel in the mound are less likely to compact over time, which helps to maintain the efficiency of the system.
+The sand and gravel in the mound are less likely to compact over time.
+This quality helps to maintain the efficiency of the system.

 However, mound systems also have some disadvantages: